matrix-org/matrix-spec-proposals/proposals/2828-restrict-user-ids.md

 # Proposal to restrict allowed user IDs over federation
-Currently the spec has [an appendice specifying allowed user ID grammar](https://matrix.org/docs/spec/appendices#user-identifiers).
+Currently the spec has [an appendix specifying allowed user ID grammar](https://matrix.org/docs/spec/appendices#user-identifiers).
 The spec makes it seem like user IDs can only consist of printable ASCII characters, excluding space and `:`.
 However, the user ID grammar is not actually a part of the event authorization rules, meaning most server implementations will accept user IDs with arbitrary unicode characters.

-Synapse, Construct and Dendrite will accept arbitrary unicode, while Conduit believed the spec appendice and is therefore unable to join rooms with users whose user IDs contain characters not allowed by the historical user ID grammar.
+Synapse and Dendrite will accept arbitrary unicode, while Construct and Conduit believed the spec appendix.

 ## Proposal
 The proposed solution is applying the historical user ID grammar in step 5 of